-Sure, the colors of fall look great in all that foliage!
-But we'd say the warm hues are even prettier in crochet projects.
-(We do admit to being a little biased, though.)
-This mug cozy project combines the best seasonal colors with an awesome ombré technique.
+The colors of fall look great in foliage, but the warm hues are even prettier in crochet projects.
+This mug cozy combines the best seasonal colors with an awesome ombré technique.
 You're gonna want to wrap your morning brew in it every day!

 This cozy was made for an oversize mug.
-You'll need to adjust this pattern to whatever size mug you have — and the key to getting the right size is gauge.
-Here's how:
+You'll need to adjust the pattern to whatever size mug you have, and the key to getting the right size is gauge.
+Here's how to find yours:

 Using Color 1, chain the number of stitches you calculated for your starting chain.
 Join with sl st. Ch 2, *skip a ch, sc into the next stitch, ch1*.
 Repeat * to end.
 Close round with a sl st.